robot5000-design/ms3/testing.md

 ---

-## 3. Final Testing Test Cases on Live Website:
+## 3. Final Testing Test Cases on Live Website

 The site has been tested on both mobile and desktop for responsiveness and functionality.
 Only manual testing was conducted for this project.